A Penny Well Spent

 HyJean quickly grabbed one of her spray bottles and sprayed Jon Lavvy in the face, causing him to stumble back and rub his eyes.
 This distracted Lew Roll enough for Sergeant Suds to be able to give him a whack and temporarily knock him out.
 Now free of henchmen, the three grime fighters marched towards Bog, HyJean and Suds flanking him either side while Captain Clean approached him face on.

 ‘You just don’t learn, do ya?’
 Bog sneered as he finished putting his helmet on and adjusted it.
 He stepped forward and swung at the captain, who managed to dodge his attack.
-Suds took the opportunity to get a punch in, but his hand merely bounced off the porcelain armour, doing more damage to him than it did to Bog, who kicked him out of the way.
-Captain Clean pulled out his toilet brush mace, swinging it at the armour but doing little more than leaving a few small dents.
+Suds took the opportunity to get a punch in, but his fist merely bounced off the porcelain armour, doing more damage to his hand than it did to Bog, who kicked him out of the way.
+Captain Clean grabbed a tall lamp from the corner of the, swinging it at the armour but doing little more than leaving a few small dents.
 Bog needed no weapons other than his fists, which he swung in carefully considered paths to deal blows to both men.

 ‘Cap, catch!’ she shouted as she tossed the device over to the captain.